Accomplished, determined, courageous and enterprising.

 Your resume is the summary of what you have pursued and what you have accomplished.

-What is your career objective will be taken up once you reach the interview table?
+What is your career objective once you reach the interview table?

 Before that, everything is about what you can deliver.

-Experienced & result oriented Marketing Leader with the ability to lead marketing teams and develop, execute & improve original marketing campaigns.
-Over a career of 21+ years, have worked with multiple organizations.
-Proficient at key brand building through market research, insight development, and consumer campaigns.
-Adept at creating resonating stories for consumers, ensuring double digit user growth.
-A devoted leader with the ability to motivate teams to deliver at peak performance.
+Marketing leader with an ability to lead marketing teams for delivering peak performance while brainstorming, executing & optimizing marketing campaigns.
+Over a career of 21+ years, have worked with multiple organizations spanning Fortune 500 companies and early growth ventures.
+Proficient in key brand building through market research, insight development, and consumer campaigns.
+Adept at creating resonating stories for consumers to ensure double digit growth and actualize the organizational vision.

-Dynamic Management Professional armed with a practical approach for creative problem-solving & possessing a track record of liaising with key stakeholders to formulate & execute marketing strategies.
+Data-driven management professional armed with a practical approach for creative problem-solving & possessing a track record of liaising with key stakeholders to formulate & execute marketing strategies.
 Adept at deploying analytical tools to boost brand positioning & product marketing.
-A goal-seeking professional with an expertise in analyzing market trends to bolster customer acquisition & deliver compelling business value to clients.
+A goal-oriented professional seeking challenging assignments in marketing which would enable personal growth along with the organization.

 Out of these 2, no candidate can be called wrong or right.

-But we are talking about a recruiter's perspective.
+But we are talking from a recruiter's perspective.

 The recruiter is looking for a Marketing Head who can deliver what is there in the company's job description.